diablodale/dp.docs/docs/_max/attributes/gravrot.md

 /gravrot 16.798854 0.147311 0.
 0.98909
 ```

-> :memo: This feature is only supported on sensors with an
+> 📝 This feature is only supported on sensors with an
 > [IMU](https://en.wikipedia.org/wiki/Inertial_measurement_unit).